DrMoriarty/godot-firebase-analytics/README.md

 Use [NativeLib Addon](https://github.com/DrMoriarty/nativelib) or [NativeLib-CLI](https://github.com/DrMoriarty/nativelib-cli) for installation.

-Now it only supports Android. iOS support will be coming soon.
+It supports Android and iOS.
-Don't forget to enable Android platform in NativeLib before install this plugin.
+Don't forget to enable Android and/or iOS platform in NativeLib before installing this plugin.

+## For iOS

+Ensure that plugin `NativeLib-Export` installed and enabled

+Add `GoogleService-Info.plist` in `addons/nativelib-export/iOS` (you could download it from the firebase console where you manage platforms of your project)

 ## For Android

 You should put `google-services.json` into `android/build` folder.

 The `google-services.json` you could download from your firebase console where you manage platforms of your project.

 # Usage